Your donations go towards supporting the growing demands for the program and the expansion of our impact and reach.

-To accomplish this growth and significantly broaden our social impact, we need to raise $1M by April 2019.
+To accomplish this growth and significantly broaden our social impact, we need to raise $1M by end of December 2019.
 Your support helps make more and more neurodivergent individuals reach their fullest potential and be seen, heard, and known in the workplace.

 We have some exciting news to share with you!

 We have received a very moving letter from a couple who has offered to match donations made to Neurodiversity Pathways.
 While the donors are requesting to remain anonymous, they believe strongly in our mission and are personally grateful for the impact our program has made in their lives and the life of their son.

 As parents of an autistic child, they were concerned about their son’s future.
 Would he find rewarding and sustained employment?
 Would he be able to live an independent life?
 How would he realize his potential and live his fullest life?

 Well, today their son has full-time meaningful employment, is living independently, and is proud to be a taxpaying citizen.
 His parents attribute his success to our program and services.

 The couple has offered to match dollar-for-dollar every individual donation, up to a total of $25,000.
 Please contribute now to our mission and double your donation.
 The matching challenge begins now and continues through December 31, 2019.